-Key objectives in 2021 Key achievements in 2021 Individual behaviours and performance adjustment factor FinancialCustomerPeopleRisk &amp; Regulatory Daniel has continued to perform strongly during 2021.
-Under his leadership the Bank has delivered demonstrable progress against its strategic objectives, moving closer towards a return to profitability.
-Despite a difficult 12 months for the economy and SME's, the Bank has maintained its unrelenting focus on customers as demonstrated by the most recent CMA results, reduced expected credit loss expense significantly, produced strong results across our new unsecured lending proposition, and maintained excellent levels of colleague engagement.
+Daniel Frumkin Individual behaviours and performance adjustment factor Key objectives in 2021 Key achievements in 2021 - Financial Daniel has continued to perform strongly during 2021.
+Under his leadership the Bank has delivered 150% - Customer demonstrable progress against its strategic objectives, moving closer towards a return to profitability. - People Despite a difficult 12 months for the economy and SME's, the Bank has maintained its unrelenting - Risk & focus on customers as demonstrated by the most recent CMA results, reduced expected credit loss Regulatory expense significantly, produced strong results across our new unsecured lending proposition, and maintained excellent levels of colleague engagement.
 Daniel has demonstrated his leadership skills to motivate and drive performance across all areas of he Bank.
-A summary of his performance is set out below: 150% Financial Underlying loss before tax was £41m favourable to budget and £97m better than last year.
-The shift in lending mix lays the foundation for the path back to profitability.
-Demonstrably improved focus on cost efficiency and discipline.
-Customer Maintained our number one ranking for customer service in the recent CMA results, which provides evidence the Bank's customer focused culture has remained strong.
-Successful integration of RateSetter and the launch of Metro Bank's Consumer Finance division, driving strong financial performance.
-Management of the Bank's continued response to COVID-19 ensuring customers were fully supported by keeping our stores and Amaze Direct sites open.
-Improved operational resilience, improved lending processes in stores, enhanced digital offering, new online journeys for business account opening introduced.
-Maintained a positive relationship with our equity and debt holders.
-People - Strong colleague engagement scores from the Voice of the Colleague survey which are aligned with the external global benchmark.
+A summary of his performance is set out below: Financial - Underlying loss before tax was £41m favourable to budget and £97m better than last year.
+The shift in lending mix lays the foundation for the path back to profitability. - Demonstrably improved focus on cost efficiency and discipline.
+Customer - Maintained our number one ranking for customer service in the recent CMA results, which provides evidence the Bank's customer focused culture has remained strong. - Successful integration of RateSetter and the launch of Metro Bank's Consumer Finance division, driving strong financial performance. - Management of the Bank's continued response to COVID-19 ensuring customers were fully supported by keeping our stores and Amaze Direct sites open. - Improved operational resilience, improved lending processes in stores, enhanced digital offering, new online journeys for business account opening introduced. - Maintained a positive relationship with our equity and debt holders. - Strong colleague engagement scores from the Voice of the Colleague survey which are aligned with the external global benchmark.
 While there is work to do to address the feedback identified, the strong scores during a pandemic are a testament to the pervasive culture at the Bank. - Successfully introduced hybrid working.
-Risk &amp; regulatory Continued improvement in the Bank's risk and control environment creating a stronger foundation to build upon.
-Whilst there is still more to do, tangible progress has been made over the last 12 months.
-Enhanced the rigour, challenge and oversight of a number of key issues including conduct, collections, complaints and vulnerable customers.
-Delivered operational improvements across financial crime and regulatory reporting.
-Increased investment in cyber crime, fraud tooling and an enhanced IT infrastructure.
-Relationships with our Regulators remained strong; including submission of high quality AIRB submissions.
-David Arden FinancialCustomerPeople 2021 has been a strong year for David and he continued to make progress against the turnaround plan.
-A summary of his performance is set out below: 100%
+Risk & regulatory - Continued improvement in the Bank's risk and control environment creating a stronger foundation to build upon.
+Whilst there is still more to do, tangible progress has been made over the last 12 months. - Enhanced the rigour, challenge and oversight of a number of key issues including conduct, collections, complaints and vulnerable customers. - Delivered operational improvements across financial crime and regulatory reporting. - Increased investment in cyber crime, fraud tooling and an enhanced IT infrastructure. - Relationships with our Regulators remained strong; including submission of high quality AIRB submissions.
+David Arden

+- Financial

+- Customer - People

-- People - Risk & Regulatory
+- Risk & Regulatory